8bitkick/BBCMicroBot/docs/user guide.md

 ### Abbreviations

 BBC BASIC keywords can also be abbreviated.
 Abbreviations have the advantage that they are still somewhat readable.
 However they are not as small as byte tokens.
-For example `PRINT` can become `P.`.
+For example `PRINT` can become `P.` and `GOTO` can become `G.`.
 You can find a list of minimum abbreviations [here](https://central.kaserver5.org/Kasoft/Typeset/BBC/Ch47.html).
 Using the [Owlet Editor](https://bbcmic.ro) you can expand any abbreviation to the full keyword using the `expand` button.

 ```
 P."HELLO WORLD"
-GOTO 10
+G.10
 ```

 ### BBC BASIC byte tokens